MAINE ROBOTICS

 There will be awards for best in age; and best overall.
 Depending on the number of entries, there will be more as well.

-Teams can be 1 to 25 and can be from a school; a family; a homeschool, it doesn't matter.
+Teams can be from 1 to 10 members in size, and can be from a school; a family; a homeschool, it doesn't matter.

 Of course for the program, all entries must be done by the students and they must be shareable with the MSFC.